camaraproject/Governance/ProjectCharter.md

 - establishing community norms, workflows, issuing releases, and security issue reporting policies;
 - approving and implementing policies and processes for contributing (to be published in the [Contribution Guidelines](./CONTRIBUTING.md)) and coordinating with LF Projects to resolve matters or concerns that may arise as set forth in this Charter;
 - discussions, seeking consensus, and where necessary, voting on technical matters relating to the code base that affect multiple projects; and
-- receive and resolve escalations from Sub Projects on blocked topics or areas where Sub Projects are seeking input from the TSC, i.e. when the established decision process did not end up in a resolution for that topic at Sub Project level.
+- receive and resolve escalations from Sub Projects on blocked topics or areas where Sub Projects or Working Groups are seeking input from the TSC, i.e. when the established decision process did not end up in a resolution for that topic at Sub Project or Working Group level.

 **End-User Council**